 Fans of the resort say it’s a great spot for holidaying with grown-up children, with many families returning year after year.

-Reviewers also praise this Club Med as perfect for allowing children a little independence, to make their way to activities on their own, safe in the knowledge they’re protected in the friendly, secure environment.
+Guests also rate this Club Med resort for allowing children a little independence, to make their way to activities on their own, safe in the knowledge they’re protected in a family-friendly, secure environment.

-The Algarve has a reputation for laidback luxury, and this spot in the popular Albufeira area embodies that ethos, with rocky beaches melting into leafy forests, with golf par for the course.
+The Algarve has a reputation for classic family beach escapes, and this location in the popular Albufeira area embodies that ethos, with rocky beaches melting into leafy forests, with golf par for the course.

-The food is something fans of this Portuguese Club Med wax lyrical about, with two restaurants (and a well-stocked wine cellar) available for guests.
-Food on offer ranges from scallops to tomahawk steak, foie gras and lobster - a far cry from what you might expect from all inclusive food!
+The food is something fans of this Portuguese Club Med wax lyrical about, with two restaurants (and a well-stocked wine cellar).
+Dishes range from scallops to tomahawk steak, foie gras to lobster - a far cry from what you might expect from an all-inclusive resort!

-Families with young children note how refreshing it is to have a baby club on site, allowing them to have a real, grown-up feeling holiday as a couple, confident that their little one was being looked after, plus it’s only a Club Balaia is only a 40 minute transfer from the airport, which is great for mini holiday-makers.
+Families with young children note how refreshing it is to have a baby club on site, allowing them to have a real, grown-up holiday as a couple, confident that their little ones are being looked after, plus it’s only a 40-minute transfer from the airport, which is great for travel-weary tots.

 Other guests praised the lively vibe of the resort, with top-notch entertainment and live music, with the circus club receiving a special shout out.